ncatlab/nlab-content/pages/3/2/6/2/2623/content.md

     G = Hom(H,\mathbb{C})
    $$

-   then the Birkhoff decomposition always exists and is given by the formula</em>
+   then the Birkhoff decomposition always exists and is given by the formula

    $$
     \phi_- :  (X \in H) \mapsto Counit(X)